dojo/framework/docs/en/stores/supplemental.md

 ]);
 ```

-Access to state root is not permitted and will throw an error, for example, `get(path('/'))`.
-This restriction also applies to Operations; it is not possible to create an operation that will update the state root.
+Access to state root is not permitted and will throw an error, for example when trying to perform `get(path('/'))`.
+This restriction also applies to operations; it is not possible to create an operation that will update the state root.
 Best practices with `@dojo/framework/stores` encourage accessing the smallest necessary part of the store.